gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	reopening of a serious break corridor inside the re-stabilized stable joint state under harsher asymmetry
 -	clean post-promotion de-confirmation of the formerly stable joint state into a weaker relational / separating reading
 -	stabilization of that downgraded state as a weaker relational mainline rather than immediate full independent separation
+-	loosening of that weaker relational plateau without yet forcing clear independent separation

 ---

 ## What has not yet been tested

 The following remain untested:
--	further drift from the weaker relational mainline into clearer independent separation
+-	further drift from the loosening weaker-relational mainline into clearer independent separation
 -	renewed relational recovery after actual post-promotion de-confirmation
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers